bellobambo/proof_arcium/README.md

 # Proof Arcium

 Proof Arcium is a Solana devnet program for private exam assessment.
-It lets tutors create courses and exams, lets students enroll and request exam access, and grades submitted answers without exposing the tutor's answer key.
+It lets tutors create courses and exams, lets students enroll and request exam access, and grades submitted answers without exposing the tutor's answer.

 ## Program ID